#26 Channel Islands National Park

 A Bit About The Park

-Great Smoky Mountains National Park, straddling the border between North Carolina and Tennessee, is one of the most visited national parks in the United States.
+Great Smoky Mountains National Park, straddling the border between North Carolina and Tennessee, is the most visited national parks in the United States.
 Renowned for its lovely landscapes, the park spans over 500,000 acres of mist-covered peaks, dense hardwood forests, tranquil streams, and wildflower-filled meadows.
 The Smoky Mountains, named for the ethereal fog that frequently drapes their slopes, are part of the Appalachian Range and serve as a haven for wildlife, including black bears, white-tailed deer, and over 200 species of birds.
 With more than 19,000 documented species and countless others yet to be discovered, the park is one of the most biologically diverse areas in North America.

 The region’s history is deeply rooted in the Cherokee people, who inhabited the land for thousands of years before being forcibly removed during the Trail of Tears in the 1830s.
 Some Cherokee remained, forming what is now the Eastern Band of Cherokee Indians in North Carolina.
 By the late 19th and early 20th centuries, extensive logging operations threatened the landscape, leading conservationists and local leaders to campaign for the establishment of a national park.
 Their efforts, along with funding from John D. Rockefeller Jr. and contributions from Tennessee and North Carolina, culminated in the park’s official designation in 1934.